Summer Scholars Writing Academy banner image

 Download schedule (PDF)

 Advance registration is required and closes one week before the beginning of the program.
-Session I registration closes June 18.
+Sign up on the web form on this page.

 Program highlights